 • If the bamboo pole becomes loose, secure it properly to maintain effective vibration transfer.

-By following these best practices for Mole-Mills, you can create an effective, long-term mole control solution.
+By following these best practices for Mole Windmill, you can create an effective, long-term mole control solution.
 This eco-friendly, humane method will help stop moles from burrowing under your lawn and protect your garden naturally.

 Best Alternative Mole Removal Solutions: Natural & Humane Options